Santiago548/NPC_Generator/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Use this application to quickly create NPC's for you Dungeons & Dragons 5E Campaign. you can save up to three encounters.
-NPCs can be created with Random abilities and stats or you can create one picking every ability and stat to better fit your needs.
+I created this application to make it easeir for myself to quickly create random npcs for Dungeons & Dragons 5e campaigns for quick encounters.
+Thank you checking it out and for any help you can give in improving functionaly.

 ### Built With